DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2016-11-17-designconceptpresentation.markdown

 categories: productdesign_guideline
 link: presentation1
 layout: apd_default
-title:  Design Concept Presentation (Jan 31st)
+title:  Design Concept Presentation (Feb.
+2nd)
 published: true
 ---
 Here is a summary of the items for the proposal presentations.